tcpipuk/tomfos.tr/docs/postgres/tuning/testing.md

-# Tuning PostgreSQL for a Matrix Synapse Homeserver
+---
+title: Testing PostgreSQL Tuning Changes
+description: Tuning complete?
+Not quite!
+Learn how to test your PostgreSQL adjustments using connection monitoring, query analysis with `pg_stat_statements`, and continuous iteration to nail that performance balance.
+---

-## 8. Testing Methodology
+# 8. Testing Methodology

 1. [Monitor Database Connections](#monitor-database-connections)
 2. [Adjust Synapse Connection Limits](#adjust-synapse-connection-limits)